Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ## useReducer
 1. useReducer is a hook introduced in React 16.8 & used as an alternative to ```useState```
 2. It is used for managing state in a more predictable and structured way, especially when the state logic is complex.
+3. It allows you to manage state in a way similar to Redux, where state transitions are handled by dispatching actions to a reducer function.
+A reducer function takes the current state and an action, and returns a new state.

 ```JS
 const [state, dispatch] = useReducer(reducer, initialState);